 Meet with all your speakers 15 minutes before the start of your session.
 At that time, make needed introductions and help them feel comfortable with the room arrangements and fellow participants.
 Discuss their positions at the podium and remind them of their time limitations.
-Have all your speakers tried out their laptops, viewgraphs, and the microphone to determine any required assistance and to ensure a reasonable comfort level?
+Have all your speakers tried out their laptops, viewgraphs, and the microphone to determine any required assistance and to ensure a reasonable comfort level.

 Describe to your speakers the method you will use to notify them when they are nearing their presentation time limit and how you will interrupt them if they have reached the end of their allotted time.
 Try to leave time for pertinent questions and answers (especially if the talk is particularly inspiring or controversial).
 If however, all time has expired for that speaker, it is acceptable to ask the audience to discuss issues with that speaker after the end of the session.
-It is up to you as the Session Chair to ensure that ALL speakers receive their allotted time and that the audience has the opportunity for their questions and comments.
+It is up to you as the Session Chair to ensure that ALL speakers receive their allotted time and that the audience has an opportunity for their questions and comments.

 Organizing Committee wants to promote audience feedback whenever the speakers are presenting products, directions or methodologies.
 It is, therefore, important to have these speakers honor at least a minimum of 5/10-minute question/answer/comment/panel discussion period.